botahamec/happylock/README.md

 It would be nice to try to get this working without the standard library.
 There are a few problems with this though.
 For instance, this crate uses `thread_local` to allow other threads to have their own keys.
 Also, the only practical type of mutex that would work is a spinlock.
 Although, more could be implemented using the `RawMutex` trait.

 Currently, the mutex is implemented using a spinlock.
 We need to not do that.
-We could use parking lot, or mutexes from the operating system.
+We could use parking lot, or the standard library.

 A more fair system for getting sets locks would help, but I have no clue what that looks like.

-A read-write lock would be very useful here, and maybe condvars?
+A read-write lock would be very useful here, and maybe other primitives such as condvars and once?

 Personally, I don't like mutex poisoning, but maybe it can be worked into the library if you're into that sort of thing.
+For now, that can be implemented using the `poison` crate.

 More types might be lockable using a `LockGuard`.